ccao-data/model-res-avm/README.md

 Cook County is an extremely large and diverse housing market.
 It spans millions of properties that vary widely in type, age, location, and quality.
-Accurately estimating the price of such different properties is a complicated, challenging task.
+In some regions of the county, sales are common; in other regions, sales are sparse.
+Accurately estimating the price of such different properties and regions is a complicated, challenging task.

 This challenge is particularly acute in areas with high housing characteristic and price heterogeneity.
 For example, the Hyde Park